ShayanAzadi/Mini-Arcade/README.md

 If the defender dodges, roles switch and the defender gains a point.
 The first player to reach 10 points wins.

+### 11. Mench
+A classic Ludo board game.
+Roll the dice and move your pieces across the board.
+The first player to move all pieces to the finish area wins.
+Simple controls with mouse interaction.

+### 12. Brick Hits
+A score-based brick-breaking game.
+Break the bricks to earn points.
+The game continues as long as the bricks do not reach the the bottom line.
+Try to achieve the highest score possible.

 ---

 ## 🎵 Music Control

 - Press **P** to stop the music

+## 🔙 Exit to Main Menu

+To exit any mini game and return to the main menu, click the window close (X) button.

 ---